 To do so, they may have you perform a variety of tests.
 These tests will serve as your baseline measurements throughout your post-concussion exercise program.
-Any improvements throughout your vestibular treatment program will be measured against them.
+You’ll measure any improvements throughout your vestibular treatment program against them.

 Step 2: Vestibular Rehabilitation Treatment Plan

 Your physical therapist will then create a vestibular treatment plan specific to you and your situation.
 The goal is to improve your function and overall quality of life.
 The treatment plan may be altered over time, and new techniques for relief (cupping, weight training, the use of PT tape, and balance exercises) may be implemented.
 Be prepared to work hard and complete these home exercise activities to your best ability.

 Step 3: Implementation of Vestibular Physical Therapy Exercises for a Concussion